cyberBritt/FUTURE_CS_01/README.md

 # 🛡️ Web Application Security Testing

 ## 🔍 Project Overview
 This task involved conducting vulnerability assessments on a deliberately vulnerable web application using OWASP methodologies.
-The goal was to identify and document at least **3–5 real-world web vulnerabilities** with remediation steps and risk levels.
+The goal was to identify and exploit common web vulnerabilities including SQL Injection, Cross-Site scripting with remediation steps and risk levels.

 ## 🧠 Skills Gained
 - Web application vulnerability scanning